Felipemendezrios/RatingShiftHappens/README.md

 | 23  |   4   | 2002 |  17  |   45   |   0    | 2002-04-23 17:45:00 | 0.17 | 1.740 | 0.0609 |
 |  2  |   5   | 2002 |  13  |   40   |   0    | 2002-05-02 13:40:00 | 0.22 | 2.370 | 0.0829 |

-## Recursive model and segmentation procedure for an *unknown* number of segments
+### Recursive model and segmentation procedure for an *unknown* number of segments

 This function enables the modeling of the rating curve and ensures its continual update at each segmentation for an **unknown** number of segments.
-This approach leads to a better fit for the model as it is consistently updated with data from the current period.
+This approach leads to a better fit for the model as it is consistently updated with gauging data from the current period.

-### Rating curve using exponential regression
+#### Rating curve using exponential regression

 An exponential regression model is employed to construct the rating curve using observed data point represented by stage and discharge